 Performance Criteria Acceptable Solution P1 Sites are landscaped to A1.1 All applicable development must complement and soften the built comply with the Eurobodalla Landscaping form of development, enhance the Code. streetscape, provide amenity and reduce stormwater run-off.
 A1.2 Landscaping must not include environmental or noxious weeds as defined in the Eurobodalla Tree Preservation Code.
 A1.3 A Landscaping Plan is submitted with all development applications where new buildings will be established.
-P2 Landscaping creates pleasant and A2.1 Landscaping is informal and of organic useful spaces that preserve and form including grass lawns, cottage gardens enhance the historic character of the streetscape. and a semi-domestic style landscaping.
+P2 Landscaping creates pleasant and A2.1 Landscaping is informal and of organic useful spaces that preserve and form including grass lawns, cottage gardens enhance the historic character of the and a semi-domestic style landscaping. streetscape.
 A2.2 On-site parking must be screened by a 1 Development incorporates metre wide strip of landscaping along the opportunity for landscaping to provide frontage of the site, excluding crossovers and an attractive facade to all road pedestrian access points. frontages.
 P3 Landscaping achieves a holistic A3.1 Street tree species must be chosen from appearance and is compatible with the following species: adjoining development and the - Corymbia ficifolia streetscape.
-A3.2 To ensure success, street trees must be at Street trees are consistent with the least 35 litre or advanced size at planting. existing vegetation character and have appropriate growth form and A3.4 Street trees must be planted in grassed minimal maintenance requirements. verges or within a defined tree pit, grate or planting bed within the footpath or blister Any tree species chosen for islands on the road. landscaping must not pose a safety problem in terms of limb drop, or a maintenance problem in terms of fruit, seed or sap damage to vehicles or damage to utilities.
+42.2 To 1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.
+Church turner and consistent with the A3.2 To ensure success, street trees must be at Street trees are consistent with the existing vegetation character and least 35 litre or advanced size at planting. have appropriate growth form and A3.4 Street trees must be planted in grassed minimal maintenance requirements. verges or within a defined tree pit, grate or imminar maintenance requirements. planting bed within the footpath or blister Any tree species chosen for islands on the road. landscaping must not pose a safety istantas on the road. problem in terms of limb drop, or a maintenance problem in terms of fruit, seed or sap damage to vehicles or damage to utilities.